StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/intro.md

 m4.32 <- ulam(flist, data=d2)
 ```

-In v1.x of StatisticalRethinking.jl, R's ulam() has been replaced by StanSample.jl.
+In v2.x of StatisticalRethinking.jl, R's ulam() has been replaced by StanSample.jl.
 This means that much earlier on than in the book, StatisticalRethinking.jl introduces the reader to the Stan language.

 To help out with this, in the subdirectory `scripts/03/intro-stan` the Stan language is introduced and the execution of Stan language programs illustrated.
 Chapter 9 of the book contains a nice introduction to translating the `alist` R models to the Stan language (just before section 9.5).

 The R function quap() in StatisticalRethinking.jl uses the MAP density of the Stan samples as the mean of the Normal distribution.
-An example can be found in `scripts/03/intro-stan/intro-part-4.jl`.
+Examples and comparisons of different ways of computing a quap approximation can be found in `scripts/03/intro-stan/intro-part-4.jl`.